Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Abstract

 \section{Abstract}

-Despite progress in Vision-Language Models (VLMs), their capacity for visual reasoning is often limited by the \textit{binding problem}: the failure to reliably associate perceptual features with their correct visual referents.
+Despite progress in Large Vision-Language Models (LVLMs), their capacity for visual reasoning is often limited by the \textit{binding problem}: the failure to reliably associate perceptual features with their correct visual referents.
 This limitation underlies persistent errors in tasks such as counting, visual search, scene description, and spatial relationship understanding.
-A key factor is that current VLMs process visual features largely in parallel, lacking mechanisms for spatially grounded, serial attention.
-This paper introduces a simple yet effective intervention: augmenting visual inputs with low-level spatial structures (e.g., horizontal lines) and pairing this with a textual prompt that encourages sequential, spatially-aware parsing.
-We empirically demonstrate substantial performance improvements across core visual reasoning tasks.
-Specifically, our method improves GPT-4o visual search accuracy by 25.00\%, increases counting accuracy by 26.83\%, reduces edit distance error in scene description by 0.32, and enhances performance on spatial relationship tasks by 9.50\% on a a 2D synthetic dataset.
+A key factor is that current LVLMs process visual features largely in parallel, lacking mechanisms for spatially grounded, serial attention.
+This paper introduces Visual Input Structure for Enhanced Reasoning (VISER), a simple, effective method that augments visual inputs with low-level spatial structures and pairs them with a textual prompt that encourages sequential, spatially-aware parsing.
+We empirically demonstrate substantial performance improvements across core visual reasoning tasks, using only a single-query inference.
+Specifically, VISER improves GPT-4o performance on visual search, counting, and spatial relationship tasks by 25.0\%, 26.8\%, and 9.5\%, respectively, and reduces edit distance error in scene description by 0.32 on 2D datasets.
 Furthermore, we find that the visual modification is essential for these gains; purely textual strategies, including Chain-of-Thought prompting, are insufficient and can even degrade performance.
-Our method enhances binding only with a single-query inference, underscoring the importance of visual input design over purely linguistically-based approaches.
-These findings suggest that low-level visual structuring is a powerful and underexplored direction for improving compositional visual reasoning and could serve as a general strategy for enhancing VLM performance on spatially grounded tasks.
+VISER underscores the importance of visual input design over purely linguistically based reasoning strategies and suggests that visual structuring is a powerful and general approach for enhancing compositional and spatial reasoning in LVLMs.
+Webpage is available at \url{https://sharif-ml-lab.github.io/VISER/}.